-Find a copy of your recent bill and and locate your bill cycle number at the top left of your bill.
+Find a copy of your recent bill and locate your bill cycle number at the top left of your bill.
 Your bill cycle number will determine when your water meter will be read and when your wastewater averaging period will begin.
 Note: Your actual dates may vary a day or two from the scheduled date.
 See wastewater averaging page for more information.

 - Why is wastewater averaging done mid-November to mid-March?

 Wastewater averaging takes place during the late fall/winter months to coincide with seasonal low water use.
 Many households naturally cut back on irrigation, filling pools, washing cars, and other outside water uses during these months so it is easier to estimate the amount of water that goes directly into the sanitary sewer system and must be processed as wastewater.

 Since your wastewater average is calculated when your water use is typically lowest, you’ll receive the best possible fixed monthly wastewater fee.
 The wastewater volume won’t go up - regardless of how much water you use the rest of the year.

 - How is my wastewater average calculated?

 Your wastewater average is based on meter readings for the clean water you use.
 Meter readings are taken over the course of three consecutive fall/winter months known as the wastewater averaging period.
 For example, during your wastewater averaging period you use:

 - 4,000 gallons of water in month 1